 Disneyland After Dark — Feb.
 7 and March 7, 2019 — These private parties require a separate admission ticket and take place for four hours after Disneyland closes for the day (guests can mix in starting at 6:00 p.m.)
 Sweethearts’ Nite was Feb.
 7, 2019, and featured love songs, encounters with favorite Disney couples, photo opportunities, sweetheart décor, and romantic food, beverage and merchandise opportunities.
 The '90s Nite on March 7, 2019 threw guests back to the 1990s and featured an exclusive fireworks show, a Disney Afternoon Avenue, the chance to meet rare Disney characters from the 1990s and photo opportunities.
 Plus, you got a commemorative fanny pack — look at Disneyland making fanny packs cool again!
 Were they ever cool?
 Anyway, now I want one!
 Tickets for Disneyland After Dark events sell out quickly.

-Star Wars: Galaxy's Edge — opened May 31, 2019 — Free reservations (and a valid theme park ticket) are needed to access the land May 31-June 23.
-After that, no separate reservations are necessary.
-Guests of Disneyland Resort hotels during those dates will be will be given one designated reservation per registered guest.
+Star Wars: Galaxy's Edge — opened May 31, 2019 — Free reservations (and a valid theme park ticket) were needed to access the land May 31-June 23.
+Since 24, no separate reservations are necessary.
 This is the largest and most immersive themed land yet.
 The 14-acre land transports guests to a trading post on the planet Batuu, where the stories and characters come to life.
 This remote outpost on the galaxy’s edge is a thriving port, home to smugglers, traders and those seeking adventure (as well as a haven for rogues seeking to hide from the First Order).
-Oga's Cantina is the hoppening spot where adults can order drinks with alcohol for the first time in Disneyland's history.
+Oga's Cantina* is the hoppening spot where adults can order drinks with alcohol for the first time in Disneyland's history.
 You can enjoy blue and green milk, meet characters and build a lightsaber or droid.

 Millennium Falcon: Smuggler's Run — now open — Guests will hit hyperspace while piloting the famed Millennium Falcon on this ride that will offer guests three unique crew roles.

-Disneyland Forever — returned June 7, 2019 — This fan-favorite fireworks show made a comeback from Disneyland's 60th Anniversary Diamond Celebration on June 7, 2019.
+Disneyland Forever — June 7, 2019 through Sept.
+2 — This fan-favorite fireworks show made a comeback from Disneyland's 60th Anniversary Diamond Celebration on June 7, 2019.
 With state-of-the-art projection, dazzling fireworks, special effects and a nostalgic musical score, this show is a definite must-see, especially if you missed it the first time around.

 Disney California Adventure

-Inside Out Headquarters and Pixar Pier Transformation Continues — In 2018, Paradise Pier was transformed into Pixar Pier with new neighborhoods, restaurants, characters to meet, new foods to try, shopping opportunities and revamped rides (like the Incredicoaster and the Pixar Pal-A-Round).
-But there is another family-friendly ride to come, which will be perfect for my little sister, Lily.
-The fourth Pixar Pier neighborhood, Inside Out Headquarters, will be making its debut in 2019.
-The colorful Bing Bong’s Sweet Stuff has already opened with whimsical snacks and Memory Refreshers — frozen drinks of every color with toppings like cotton candy, popping pearls and colorful candy.
+Inside Out Headquarters and Pixar Pier — now complete — In 2018, Paradise Pier was transformed into Pixar Pier with new neighborhoods, restaurants, characters to meet, new foods to try, shopping opportunities and revamped rides (like the Incredicoaster and the Pixar Pal-A-Round).
+But there is another family-friendly ride that just opened, and it's perfect for my little sister, Lily.
+The fourth Pixar Pier neighborhood, Inside Out Headquarters, is now complete with the opening of Inside Out Emotional Whirlwind.
+You can meet Joy and Sadness in the park to balance out your day.
+The colorful Bing Bong’s Sweet Stuff had already opened with whimsical snacks and Memory Refreshers — frozen drinks of every color with toppings like cotton candy, popping pearls and colorful candy.
 The remaining areas of Paradise Pier from Paradise Gardens to The Little Mermaid — Ariel’s Undersea Adventure is now known as Paradise Gardens Park, but that area has not changed much.

 Jessie's Critter Carousel — now open — Mosey on over to this new carousel ride in the Toy Story neighborhood, inspired by the characters from Woody’s Roundup.
 It replaced King Triton’s Carousel and traded the sea creatures for woodland critters inspired by “Woody’s Roundup,” the vintage television show in “Toy Story 2.”
 Giddyup!